 Depending on the model, your computer might have a fingerprint reader.
-Fingerprint authentication can replace your Windows password.
+Fingerprint authentication can replace your passwords, such as the Windows password, power-on password, and hard disk password.
 In this way, you can log in to your computer simply and securely.
-To enable fingerprint authentication, enroll your fingerprints first.

 You can set the fingerprint reader in the fingerprint program if available.
-You also can change the following settings in the ThinkPad Setup program.
-To change the settings in the ThinkPad Setup program, see "Using the ThinkPad Setup program" on page 48.
+You also can change the settings in the ThinkPad Setup program.
+To change the settings in the ThinkPad Setup program, see "Using the ThinkPad Setup program" on page 62.